Using CFW to Protect EIPs Across Accounts

 - Select the EIPs to be protected and click Enable Protection above the table.

-The account to which the EIP belongs is displayed in the Owner column.
+The account that an EIP belongs to is displayed in the Owner column.

 - Configure protection policies.